earthboundkid/decoder-ring/README.md

 codepoint*, go, hex, hex-extended*, html, json, qp, rot13, url-path, url-query, or an IANA encoding name.
 Modes marked with * are encode only.

+As a convenience feature, when this executable is symlinked as 'encoder-ring', -e defaults to true.

   -e    shortcut for -encode
   -emit
         emit trailing newline (UTF-8) (default true)